Crypto-Link-Payments/crypto-link/docs/README.md

 ## :mega: Issues, bugs, etc. :mega:
 Majority of the requests can be done through github by opening issue and assigning appropriate label to it.
-Currently implemented tags are: bug, Discord Community, documentation updates requests, enhancement proposal, help, invalid if something does not seem right, general question
+Currently implemented tags are: bug, Discord Community, documentation updates requests, enhancement proposal, help, and general question.
+Open up issue and we will do our best to respond to best of our current abilities.

 ## :wrench: Contributing :wrench:
-All details on how to contribute to Crypto Link cann be accessed:

 - [How to setup project locally](PROJECTSETUP.md)
 - [System Commands for Bot Owners](SYSTEMCOMMANDS.md)
 - [Contribution guidelines & bot setup](CONTRIBUTING.md)